CUMGroup/AMOGUS/documents/requirements/SRS.md

 - Landing page

 #### Communication Interfaces
-The Frontend will communicate with the Backend with the HTTP-Protocol
+The Frontend will communicate with the Backend via the HTTP-Protocol.

 ### 3.9 Licensing Requirements
 #### Legal, Copyright and other Notices